tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 **Risk = Impact \* Likelihood**

-Now, you may disagree with that and i&#39;d say to you: "buckle in for whole lot more".
+Now, you may disagree with that and i&#39;d say: "buckle in for whole lot more".

 **CVSS = Technical Severity**